The First 7 Days After a Stroke: A Guide to Recovery & Care

 • Slurred speech or difficulty finding words.

-• Cognitive changes (memory loss, confusion, or difficulty focusing).
+• Cognitive changes like memory gaps, confusion, or poor concentration.

-• Emotional shifts (depression, anxiety, or mood swings).
+• Emotional fluctuations including depression, anxiety, or mood swings.

 Exploring Alternative Therapies for Stroke Recovery